boxed/mutmut/README.rst

     pip install mutmut
     mutmut run

-This will by run pytest on tests in the "tests" or "test" folder and it will try to figure out where the code to mutate is.
+This will run pytest on tests in the "tests" or "test" folder and it will try to figure out where the code to mutate is.